 - In Bloom County, signs reading "No toad sexing" or other strange restrictions could occasionally be spotted in the background.
 A visitor to MIT will find the words "No toad sexing" scrawled on the walls in numerous out-of-the-way places.
 The exact origin of this is disputed.

 - The U.S. Acres strip used it quite a bit (in the first link, starts near the bottom).

-- A strip by Quino, shows a man blatantly disregarding a "No smoking" sign, Laser-Guided Karma ensues, it currently provides the image to Can't Get Away with Nuthin'.
+- A strip by Quino shows a man blatantly disregarding a "No smoking" sign.
+Laser-Guided Karma ensues, and it currently provides the image to Can't Get Away with Nuthin'.

 - Lady and the Tramp features a scene where Lady, after getting muzzled after a clash with mean Aunt Sarah's two Siamese cats, is taken by the Tramp to a zoo where he knows a beaver that will help him get the muzzle off.
 There is a sign that says "No Dogs Allowed" at the entrance of the zoo.
 The Tramp gets around this by inciting a fight between the guard and a visitor, allowing him and Lady to enter the zoo undetected.

 - The Emperor's New Groove has a "No Llamas" (a llama with a line through it) sign at the diner.

 - Pom Poko has a scene where trash is dumped in the woods near a "no littering" sign.